Lead Enrichment – Process and Tools for B2B Lead Generation

 - Automated Lead Enrichment (using lead enrichment tools)

 There are plenty of data enrichment solutions available.
-Long story short, your top options are MARCOM Robot, Clearbit, and everyone else.
-MARCOM Robot lead enrichment is something that we would highly recommend you check out.
+Long story short, your top options are EnrichHQ by Marcom Robot Clearbit, and everyone else.
+EnrichHQ is a lead enrichment tool that we would highly recommend you check out.
 And it’s not because this tool is probably the most affordable lead enrichment tool out there.
 It’s not just the cost-effectiveness that you should be striving for.
 Your lead enrichment needs to be a continuous process, wherein case your lead enrichment solution wasn’t able to enrich the lead right away, it puts it to a particular queue.
 It performs a re-crawl over and over again to obtain the missing contact and company details from multiple independent sources.
 That way, your match rate (percentage of successfully enriched leads) grows exponentially.
 This technological advantage sets MARCOM Robot apart from other vendors.